 A tactical guide to mining customer questions from search data, reviews, and support tickets, then structuring answers that capture featured snippets and AI overview citations.

 Most ecommerce content is written for keywords nobody actually types.
 “Premium merino wool footwear for temperature regulation” is a marketer’s phrase.
 “Do wool sneakers make your feet sweat” is a customer’s question.
-One of those ranks.
-The other sits in a content brief somewhere.
+One of those ranks; the other sits in a content brief somewhere.

 GSC is the single most valuable source in this whole exercise and the one most brands under-mine.
 It tells you, in your customers’ exact words, which questions are already sending you impressions, which questions you’re ranking for but not getting clicks on, and which questions you should be answering but don’t have a page for yet.